jeskarr/02_cybersec_utilities/TOOLKIT.md

 ## Some useful commands
-Let's see some commands (available to use on terminal) that might be useful for Reverse Engineering and Pwning:
+Let's see some commands (available to use on terminal) that might be useful for Reverse Engineering, Pwning and ROP:
 - ***./name_of_the_program***
     - to simply run a program in the terminal
 - ***cat ./text_file***